Master of Science in Atmospheric Sciences

 Combined Degree Program B.S./M.S. in Atmospheric Sciences

 The Atmospheric Sciences program offers a combined B.S./M.S. in Atmospheric Sciences program.
 The intent of the combined program is to allow qualified students to complete the requirements for both degrees in one year beyond that required to receive the Baccalaureate degree.
 Students may be accepted into this program upon completion of 90 credits toward the Bachelor’s degree and must apply prior to their fourth year of academic work.
 All requirements for both degrees must be met, and up to eight credits of prior-approved coursework may be double-counted toward each of the two degrees.
 Double-counted credits may not include required courses for the B.S. degree, but may include appropriate elective coursework.
+Combined degree students are placed within the non-thesis track of the MS degree.

 Admission Requirements